The Last Kingdom of Al Andalus (The Play)

 FERDINAND.

-I suppose, we shall discover the setting of the remarkable changing of one ancient past to a new and prosperous beginning that we are the sole participants of its grandeur.
+I suppose we shall witness the setting of the remarkable passage from an ancient past to a new and prosperous beginning, of which we are the sole participants in its grandeur.

 ISABELLA.

-Shall that grandeur be more stately than our beloved palace?
+Shall that grandeur be statelier than our beloved palace?

 FERDINAND.

-I doubt it truly, but I have heard stories that say that there is no palace that can evoke such intense passion, as the decorative Alhambra.
+I doubt it truly, but I have heard tales that no palace can evoke such intense passion as the decorative Alhambra.

 ISABELLA.

-Those are only foolish tales of Moorish lore spoken.
+Those are but foolish tales of Moorish lore.

 FERDINAND.

-Even if so, the thought doth provoke my curiosity.
+Even so, the thought doth provoke my curiosity.

 ISABELLA.

-I must be candid with mine admission that I too share this unique curiosity within me.
+I must confess that I too share this unique curiosity within me.

 FERDINAND.